 How do I set up my Organization's WePay Account?

 What information does WePay require to open an account?

-When you open a WePay account on behalf of your organization (chapter/club/lodge), WePay requires both personal Controller information and Organizational information.
+When you open a WePay bank account on behalf of your local group (chapter/club/lodge), WePay requires

 See the Groupable Payments Dashboard for the legal name and EIN.